-Detailed dissemination plan required Yes X No General Objective To provide the WASH Cluster with a detailed evidence-base on needs, access and functionality of WASH services and infrastructure (including schools and health facilities) focusing on community inclusion, dignity, and relevant GBV components.
+Detailed dissemination □ Yes X No plan required General Objective To provide the WASH Cluster with a detailed evidence-base on needs, access and functionality of WASH services and infrastructure (including schools and health facilities), focusing on community inclusion, dignity, and relevant GBV components.
 This study will provide such data on conflict affected populations in- and out-of-camps, as well as inform sustainable and preparedness-based programming by the WASH Cluster, nationwide.
 Specific Objective(s) To determine the WASH related needs of the in-camp population, as well as the current availability, functionality, and access barriers of WASH services and infrastructure in camps.
 To determine the WASH related needs of the out-of-camp population, as well as the current availability, functionality, and access barriers of WASH services and infrastructure out-of-camps.
 To provide the WASH cluster with detailed information on water surface areas in order to allow for long-term coordination and strategic planning, with regards to emergency risk response and areas vulnerable to water shortages and flooding.
-Research Questions To what extent are the WASH infrastructure and facilities in camps across Iraq adhering to the minimum WASH Cluster standards and meeting the needs of the population?
+Research Questions To what extent are the WASH infrastructure and facilities in camps across lraq adhering to the minimum WASH Cluster standards and meeting the needs of the population?
 To what extent is the WASH response in camps across Iraq adhering to the minimum WASH cluster standards and meeting the needs of the population on water quality and quantity?
-To what extent is the WASH response in camps across Iraq adhering to the minimum WASH Cluster standards and meeting the needs of the population on water quality and quantity?
 To what extent is the WASH response in camps across Iraq adhering to the minimum WASH Cluster standards and meeting the needs of the population on sanitation?
 To what extent is the WASH response in camps across Iraq adhering to the minimum WASH Cluster standards and meeting the needs of the population on hygiene?
 To what extent is the current WASH response in camps addressing the privacy and safety concerns (GBV) of the population, especially for women and children?
 To what extent are the WASH infrastructure and facilities in schools in camps across Iraq adhering to the minimum WASH Cluster standards and meeting the needs of the population?
 To what extent are the WASH infrastructure and facilities in health centres in camps across Iraq adhering to the minimum WASH Cluster standards and meeting the needs of the population?
 If needs are not addressed, what are the coping mechanisms employed?
-What is the level of functionality and what are the main reasons for non functionality of WASH infrastructure and facilities in out-of-camp locations at the WASH infrastructure and facilities in out-of-camp locations at the WASH infrastructure and facilities in out-of-camp locations at the wash of the wash infrastructure and facilities in out-of-camp locations at the wash infrastructure and facilities in out-of-camp locations at the wash infrastructure and facilities in out-of-camp locations across Iraq adhering to minimum WASH Cluster standards and meeting the needs o the population?
+What is the level of functionality and what are the main reasons for nonfunctionality of WASH infrastructure in IDP camps across Iraq?
+(Direct observation) To what extent are the WASH infrastructure and facilities in out-of-camp locations To what extent are the WASH infrastructure and facilities in out-of-camp locations To what extent are the WASH infrastructure and facilities in out-of-camp locations To what extent are the WASH infrastructure and facilities in out-of-camp l across Iraq adhering to minimum WASH Cluster standards and meeting the needs of the population?